github/backup-utils/README.md

           |- es-indices.tar
           |- repositories/
        |- current -> 20140727T010000

-In the example above, five snapshot directories exist with the most recent successful snapshot being pointed to by the `current` symlink.

 Note: the `GHE_DATA_DIR` variable set in `backup.config` can be used to change the disk location where snapshots are written.